cfpb/consumerfinance.gov/docs/running-docker.md

 ## How does it work?

-The production image extendes the development image.
+The production image extends the development image.
 If you look at the `Dockerfile`, this is spelled out by the line:

 ```
 FROM cfgov-dev as cfgov-prod